 - head shaking

 - rolling on the floor

 Can Cats Eat too Much Catnip?

 It can take up to two hours for your cat to “reset” and become susceptible to catnip again after their first whiff.
 The chances of your cat overdosing on catnip are very low because they will refuse it once they know they have had enough.
 However, if they do not, don’t let them eat too much as they can get sick.

-Catnip is safe for your cat and it’s a good reliever for their anxiety.
+Catnip is safe for your cat and can be a good reliever for their anxiety.
 Make sure you store it in the freezer as it can lose its potency over time.
 If you are unsure about giving catnip to your cat, you can always consult your vet and ask for further information.

 A video consultation with one of Cooper Pet Care’s qualified veterinarians is only a few clicks away if you wish for more guidance.
 Fast, simple, and secure – get the answers you need.